cfedermann/Appraise/README.md

 <h1 id="appraise_evaluation_system">Appraise Evaluation System</h1>

 <p>Current release used to run the evaluation of the <a href="http://www.statmt.org/wmt13/">Eighth Workshop on Statistical Machine Translation 2013</a>.
 Second release in time for the <a href="http://www.statmt.org/mtm12/">Seventh MT Marathon 2012</a> which took place September 3-8, 2012 in Edinburgh, Scotland.
-Initial import into GitHub on Oct 23, 2011.</p>
+Initial import into GitHub on Oct 23, 2011.
+First versions of this software became available in summer 2008...</p>

 <h2 id="update">Update</h2>